How to Avoid Falling into the Debt Trap

 Personal Loan7,00012350

-Insight: Using the avalanche method saves more on interest, while the snowball method builds momentum.
+Insight: The avalanche method saves more on interest over time, while the snowball method can build psychological momentum.

 3.4 Avoid High-Interest Borrowing

-• Opt for loans with lower interest rates, such as secured loans.
+Opt for loans with lower interest rates, such as secured loans.
+Always pay more than the minimum balance on credit cards to avoid compounding interest, which can dramatically increase debt.

 3.5 Consolidate Debt

-Debt consolidation combines multiple debts into one loan with a lower interest rate, simplifying repayment.
+Debt consolidation merges multiple debts into a single loan with a lower interest rate, simplifying repayment.

 Example: